get-convex/reactions/README.md

 **Features:**

-- ✅ Add/remove reactions with a single toggle
+- ✅ Idempotent add and remove operations
 - ✅ Denormalized counts for fast aggregation
 - ✅ Track which users reacted with what
 - ✅ Support for arbitrary reaction types (emojis, custom reactions, etc.)
-- ✅ Idempotent operations (safe to call multiple times)
+- ✅ All operations are idempotent (safe to call multiple times)
 - ✅ **One reaction per user per target+namespace** - changing reactions
   automatically removes the previous one